chicio/chicio.github.io/src/posts/2024-03-10-react-native-skia-svg-background-shape-text.md

 The `PolygonFeatures` are composed by:

-* the position of the four vertices (it is always a quadrilateral shape, but as a challenge you can try to abstract this part :smirk:)
+* the position of the four vertices (it is always a quadrilateral shape, but as a challenge you can try to abstract this part, if you want to have some fun :smirk:)
-* the size of the background.
+* the background size

 ```tsx
 import React, {FC, ReactElement, useEffect, useState} from 'react';